-In accordance with the Company's Constitution, Yip Jian Lee shall retire at the forthcoming Annual General Meeting, and being eligible, offer herself for re-election.
+In accordance with the Company's Constitution, Mr. Shinkichi Miki who was appointed to the Board during the financial year and Dato' Zainal Abidin bin Putih shall retire at the forthcoming Annual General Meeting, and being eligible, offer themselves for re-election.

-According to the Register of Directors' Shareholdings required to be kept under Section 59 of the Companies Act, 2016, none of the Directors who held office at the end of the financial year held any shares or debentures in the Group and the Company or its related corporations, except as follows:
+According to the Register of Directors' Shareholdings required to be kept under Section 59 of the Companies Act, 2016, none of the Directors who held office at the end of the financial year held any shares or debentures in the Company or its holding company or subsidiaries of the holding company, except as follows:

 Number of ordinary shares of SGD1 each

-At 1.1.2017 Acquired Disposed At 31.12.2017
+At 1.1.2018 Acquired Disposed At 31.12.2018

-Holdings registered in name of director
+Holdings registered in name of Director

 Subsidiaries of ultimate holding corporation - Asia General Holdings Ltd

-Ichiro Maeda 1 - - 1
+Ichiro Maeda Shinkichi Miki 1 - - 1 1 - 1